Understanding the Chemistry of Strained Alkynes:

 At the heart of this research program is the carbon–carbon triple bond, i.e. alkynes, which are versatile structural motifs for a wide range of chemical transformations.
-Although this textbook chemistry has stood the test of time, continually increasing pressure to improve efficiency in chemical synthesis demands innovation.
-Our approach to address this challenge is to harness the intrinsic reactivity of angle-strained alkynes to assembly large phenylene scaffolds in an efficient and modular manner exploiting macrocyclic ring strain as a driving force for structural transformations.
-Ultimately, this strategy provides access to a myriad of fascinating targets: Planar coronoids, twisted molecular architectures, graphitic saddles and curved, flexible π-conjugated nanoribbons and -sheets.
-Our research is deeply rooted in organic synthesis and the compounds emerging from this program will become the subject of interdisciplinary collaborative investigations with the aim to further explore their materials properties and unlock opportunities for future applications.
+Although these reactions represent textbook chemistry which has stood the test of time, the ever increasing efficiency of organic synthetic methods is opening up new avenues for this functional unit.
+We attempt to harness the intrinsic reactivity of angle-strained alkynes to assemble phenylene scaffolds in a modular manner exploiting macrocyclic ring strain as a driving force for structural transformations.
+Ultimately, this strategy may provide access to a myriad of fascinating targets: Planar coronoids, twisted molecular architectures, graphitic saddles and curved, flexible π-conjugated nanoribbons and -sheets.
+Our research is deeply rooted in organic synthesis and the compounds emerging from this program will be subject of interdisciplinary collaborative investigations with the aim to further explore their materials properties and unlock opportunities for future applications.
 In a broader perspective, strive to develop and apply time and waste-economic synthetic strategies for the preparation of our functional molecular nanocarbons, e.g. transition metal catalyzed cross couplings, olefin metathesis, ‘Click’ reactions, and dynamic covalent chemistry.